 Jerry Davis is the Gilbert and Ruth Whitaker Professor of Business Administration at the Ross School of Business and Professor of Sociology, The University of Michigan.
 Davis received his PhD from the Graduate School of Business at Stanford University.
 His books include Social Movements and Organization Theory (with Doug McAdam, W. Richard Scott, and Mayer N. Zald; Cambridge University Press, 2005), Organizations and Organizing: Rational, Natural, and Open System Perspectives (with W. Richard Scott; Pearson Prentice Hall, 2007), Managed By the Markets: How Finance Reshaped America (Oxford University Press, 2009), Changing your Company from the Inside Out: A Guide for Social Intrapreneurs (with Chris White, Harvard Business Review Press, 2015), and The Vanishing American Corporation: Navigating the Hazards of a New Economy (Berrett-Koehler, 2016).
-His latest book is Taming Corporate Power in the 21st Century.
-Davis has published widely in management, sociology, and finance.
+His latest book is Taming Corporate Power in the 21st Century (Cambridge University Press, 2022).
+Davis has published dozens of articles in management, sociology, and finance.

 Davis is Faculty Director of Business+Impact and oversees the +Impact Studio, co-teaching its award-winning course on designing equitable enterprises for a just energy transition.